This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 What are Community Health Integration (CHI) Services?

 The Centers for Medicare & Medicaid Services (CMS) began reimbursing for Community Health Integration (CHI) Services on January 1, 2024.
-CHI services address a Traditional Medicare patient's unmet social needs affecting the diagnosis and treatment of their medical conditions.
+CHI services address a Traditional Medicare patient's upstream drivers — the full spectrum of environmental, behavioral, social, and structural factors — affecting treatment adherence and outcomes.

 CHI services include: